aaryan393/90_animal_classification_using_pytorch_and_tranfer_learning/README.md

 pip install torch torchvision
 ```

+## Steps
+# Data Transforms:

+Apply appropriate data transformations such as resizing, cropping, and normalization.
+These transforms help in preprocessing the images before feeding them into the network for training.
+# Splitting Data:

+Split the dataset into training, validation, and test sets.
+Typically, you would use a larger portion for training, a smaller portion for validation to tune hyperparameters, and a separate test set for final evaluation.
+# Build a Dummy CNN:

+Before utilizing pre-trained models, build a simple Convolutional Neural Network (CNN) to ensure that the input and output shapes match the requirements.
+This step helps in understanding the architecture and dimensions of the network.
+# Train-Validation-Test Loop:

+Implement the training, validation, and test loops.
+During training, monitor the performance on the validation set and adjust hyperparameters accordingly to prevent overfitting.
+Finally, evaluate the model on the test set to assess its generalization ability.
+# Import Pre-trained Models:

+Import pre-trained models like VGG, DenseNet, etc., from torchvision.
+These models have been trained on large-scale datasets and can be fine-tuned for specific tasks like animal classification with relatively few additional training data.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.